UX WordPress Practices

 Your content should look good.
-The right font type, size, and colour can make your content shine and make users take an interest in what you have to say.
+The right font type, size, and color can make your content shine and interest users in what you have to say.
 Formatting should also complement your content flow.
-Right formatting means you use headings and subheading, bullet lists, different sentence length, use words in bold or italic to emphasize important words, images, lists etc. All this makes your content more interesting to read.
+Proper configuration means you use headings and subheadings, bullet lists, different sentence lengths, use words in bold or italic to emphasize important words, images, lists, etc. All this makes your content more interesting to read.

 Micro-interactions are a simple way by which the visitor interacts with your website.
-They include subtle effects when you click on an article header or tooltip, hover and scroll effects or an icon animation while your download is in progress, etc.
+They include subtle effects when you click on an article header or tooltip, hover and scroll results, an icon animation while your download is in progress, etc.

 - Encourage interactions